 These collages were created in response to the experience of the 2020 coronavirus pandemic.
-They're made using images and text cut from discarded catalogs and magazines.
+They're made using images and text cut from discarded magazines.
 I layer the images to make abstract designs that document my observations and feelings about the coronavirus crisis.

 #1 - "How the Light Gets In," 16 x 20 inches, collage on canvas panel, 3/16/20

 The title of this piece comes from a Leonard Cohen song -- "There's a crack in everything.
 That's how the light gets in."
 Our society feels broken.
 People are panicked and hoarding.
 Many of us are in lockdown, and isolated in our homes.
 Although we can't see it yet, there is probably some good that will come from this.

 #2 - "Social Distance," 20 x 16 inches, collage on canvas panel, 3/18/20

 We're required to stay at least six feet away from each other.
 The virus is an invisible threat that makes us feel fearful and suspicious of other people.